heptarch/heptarch.github.io/about.md

 		   bio: 'For a cluttered, maximalist experience, feel free to check out my <a href="https://hapax.github.io/">old site</a>.', },
            {
-		   bio: 'Below is a randomized playlist of my favourite equations.
-It\'s like a stochastic google doodle!', },
+		   bio: 'Below is a randomized playlist of equations.
+It\'s like a nerdy stochastic google doodle!', },
            {
 		   bio: 'This bio snippet is randomized and in some case computer-generated (marked *).',